dannyhlee/training-code/review-answers-wk3.md

 #### What is/was Unix?
 Why is Ubuntu a Unix-like operating system?

+Unix is an operating system developed by Bell Labs in the 70s.
+Originally it was sold with a license that allowed its source code to be modified.
+Later this was amended, but development continued in flavors like BSD and private companies had their own version of Unix variants (like SunOS/Solaris, HP-UX, AIX, Xenix.

+Ubuntu is a unix-like operating system because its built on the Linux kernel and GNU OS and tools.
+Linux distributions were created to provide free and open source software in light of the UNIX licensing/copyright battles in the early 90s.

 #### Know basic file manipulation and navigation commands in Unix: